lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 ------------

 Return to the Session list page.
 This time, let's launch the terminal.
-Click the terminal icon (the second button) to use the container's ttyd daemon.
+Click the terminal icon (the second button in the Control panel) to use the container's ttyd daemon.
 A terminal will appear in a new window, and you can issue shell commands by accessing inside the computational session as shown in the following figure.
 If you are familiar with using commands, you can easily issue various Linux commands.
 You